elifesciences-publications/verta_jones_elife_2019/README.md

 Communications should be sent to
 * jp.verta@gmail.com

-Analysis steps (in order of results in article):
+Steps to produce primary alignments and perform CuffLinks expression analyses described in methods section of the article.

-Calculating the different data statistics/compiling the data frames (primary alignments/expression analyses described in methods of the article)
+Analysis steps (in order of results in article)
 * PCAanalysis.r
 * PCAloadingPlot.r
 * DEanalysisPureEcotypes.r
 * PCAvsDE.r
-* makePopGenTracksTSS
+* makePopGenTracksTSS.r
 * popGenPlotsTSS.r
 * CSSversusCompPC.r
 * combineAseReadCountFiles.r